pixie-io/docs.px.dev/content/en/installing-pixie/04-install-schemes/01-cli.md

 order: 1
 ---

-## Install the Pixie CLI
+## 1. Install the Pixie CLI

 Pixie's CLI is the fastest and easiest way to install and manage your Pixie installation.

-Install Pixie's CLI tool in one of four ways:
+You can install the CLI in one of four ways:

 ### Using the install script (easiest)